BusinessFixed price vs T&M contract or maybe mixed model of cooperation with software agency

 Payment for Labor Costs

 Central to the time and materials contract is its flexibility in billing based on actual labor hours consumed.
-Clients are billed based on the hourly rates of the involved professionals.
+Clients are billed based on the hourly rate of the involved professional.
 This approach directly ties the payment to the work hours invested by the development or IT team.
 Whether it's developers, designers, or testers, their hourly rates factor into the total cost.
 This granular billing provides transparency, allowing clients to understand precisely where and how their investment is utilized.

 Adaptability to Changes